Date of Award

 The results supported that increased knowledge did translate into improved treatment practices in the tory care setting.
 As more NPs are prepared to recognize, prevent, and treat pediatric obesity, the health of our children will improve significantly.

 Farrus-Brown, Susan, "Prevention, Recognition, and Treatment of Pediatric Obesity in the Ambulatory Care Setting" (2014).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 3.